qsshs/CodeEditor/README.md

 # Qt Code Editor Widget
 It's a widget for editing/viewing code.

-This project uses a resource named `qcodeeditor_resources.qrc`.
+This project uses a resource named `codeeditor_resources.qrc`.
 The main application must not use a resource file with the same name.

 (It's not a project from a Qt example.)